ndodswor/Duda/README.md

         Note: The default home page's URL is always 'home', and cannot be changed.
     4. Paste this script into the site's header (go to menu, then site settings, then header HTML)
-    5. Add an HTML element in your site's header or footer and add the code:
+    5. Add an HTML element in your site's header and footer and add the code:
         <div class='multiLanguageRow'></div>
         to it.
 Where you place this code is where the multilanguage dropdown will show.
-        Please note that if you put this code in the header of your site, it will not appear on the mobile version (as DudaOne's mobile sites do not allow code to be added to the header using this element)
+        Please note that this will not show up in the header of the mobile site due to limitations of the platform.
     6. Set the navigation to display 'all items'; Go to design -> navigation -> customize (under desktop) -> settings and in the 'Number of visible desktop navigation items' dropdown, select 'all items'.